 The following forms must be turned in for each Scout and leader upon arrival.
 A copy of your unit roster will remain with these forms and be returned to you before departure on Saturday.
-All forms are available for download from the Important Documents page of www.resicafalls.org
+All forms are available for download from the Important Documents page of our website